 Alaska School Nurses Association (ASNA) is a non-profit organization through the State of Alaska since April 17, 2007.
 ASNA has officially been an association since March 22, 1982.

 In Fall 2009, as the Last Frontier, ASNA has now established a website for their members.
 Our goal is to try and make access easier electronically at ones' fingertips such as newsletters, bylaws and voting, board officers' contact information and keeping informed of current events.

-Our mission is to support school nurses and school nursing in Alaska.
+The mission of the Alaska School Nurses Association is to optimize student health and academic success by supporting professional school nurses in Alaska.
 Our goals are: 1) to operate as a professional organization for the school nurses in Alaska on a nonprofit basis and 2) to promote and advance the quality of school health services and health education throughout the state.